smartfastlabs/xp-pen/README.md

 - double-down (Click within .5 seconds of the previous)
 - long-down (Down for more than 1 second)

-Every event has a value, this corresponds to the button pressed.
-See key map below:
+Every event has a value, this corresponds to the button pressed, keymap:

 <img width="1718" alt="image" src="https://github.com/user-attachments/assets/c1cb42a7-918b-4efb-ba70-b09ce3c78fda">